-AS 44.62.310(h) provides detailed definitions of "governmental body," "meeting," and "public entity" that, when combined, define what constitutes a public meeting.
-A meeting of a decision or policy-making body occurs when more than three members or a majority of the members, whichever is less, engage collectively in discussion of a subject on which the body is authorized to act and set policy and is therefore subject to the Open Meetings Act.
-Under this definition, it doesn't matter where the meeting occurs, if it was prearranged, or who arranged it and could include unplanned casual or social contact in any location, including the office of a legislator or an industry gathering.
+AS 44.62.310(h) provides detailed definitions of "governmental body", "meeting", and "public entity" that, when combined, define what constitutes a public meeting.
+A meeting of a decision or policy-making body occurs when more than three (3) members or a majority of the members, whichever is less, engage collectively in discussion of a subject on which the body is authorized to act and set policy and is therefore subject to the Open Meetings Act (OMA).
+Under this definition, it doesn't matter where the meeting occurs, if it was prearranged, or who arranged it and could include unplanned casual or social contact in any location, including the office of a Legislator or an industry gathering.

-Members of boards and commissions should take care not to conduct business over email, lest the public be removed from the process.
-Board members should not email each other about board business; if a special meeting is needed, a member can alert staff and a meeting can be arranged and publicly noticed.
-Remember, all board member email correspondence is discoverable, and your board business is also the public's business.
+Members of boards and commissions should be cautious not to conduct business over email or end up in situations that could be seen as a violation of the OMA, lest the public be removed from the process.
+Members should not email each other about board business; if a special meeting is needed, a member can alert staff and a meeting can be arranged that way and publicly noticed as required.
+Remember, all member email correspondence is discoverable, and your board business is also the public's business.

-This information is contained in the CBPL Guide to Excellence in Regulation.
-Board members are provided a bound copy of this guidance manual; however, if you need another copy, you may download it here: https://www.commerce.alaska.gov/web/Portals/5/pub/CBPL Board.Commission.Guide.pdf.
+This information is contained in the CBPL Guide to Excellence in Regulation, which can be found here along with many other board resources: www.commerce.alaska.gov/web/cbpl/ProfessionalLicensing/BoardMemberResources.